Haivision/srt/docs/API.md

 - `0`: relative to input rate (see `SRTO_INPUTBW`)
 - `>0`: absolute limit in B/s

 - *NOTE: This option has a default value of -1.
-For cases when the stream rate is mostly constant however, it is recommended to use value 0 here and shape the bandwidth limit using `SRTO_INPUTBW` and `SRTO_OHEADBW` options.*
+Although in case when the stream rate is mostly constant it is recommended to use value 0 here and shape the bandwidth limit using `SRTO_INPUTBW` and `SRTO_OHEADBW` options.*